justinbalwan/Microsoft_Movie_Analysis_Project/README.md

 ## Conclusions
 The analysis conducted produced three effective recommendations for Microsoft's Movie Studio:

-__Create movies that are either fantasies, musicals, sci-fi's, adventures, or animations.__ Given the first results graph which depicts worldwide gross in correspondence to genres, Microsoft's Movie Studio should produce movies under these genres to reach a larger audience for their movies.
+__Create movies that are either animations, adventures, sci-fi's, musicals, and fantasies.__ Given the first results graph which depicts worldwide gross in correspondence to genres, Microsoft's Movie Studio should produce movies under these genres to reach a larger audience for their movies.

-__Study top movies from the years 2010, 2012, 2016, 2017, and 2018.__ The second results graph depicted the top worldwide grossing years.
+__Study top movies from the years 2018, 2017, 2014, 2013, and 2016.__ The second results graph depicted the top worldwide grossing years.
 Microsoft's Movie Studio can view these years and study all kinds of variables – such as directors, actors/actresses, or regions – to see what went right.
+They can also study external factors, such as the economy or customer preferences.
 Hopefully, they will be able to emulate the tactics discovered.

-__Build partnerships with studios such as MUBI, Spanglish, Super, Blue Fox, or RLJ.__ The third results graph depicted the top worldwide grossing studios.
+__Build partnerships with studios such as P/DW, BV, GrtIndia, Fox, and Sony.__ The third results graph depicted the top worldwide grossing studios.
 Since Microsoft's Movie Studio is a new studio, it will be difficult for them to compete against long-standing, already successful companies.
 Partnerships will make it easier for Microsoft's Movie Studio swiftly gain traction and become successful in a shorter time.

 ## For More Information